Autism Training Curriculums -

 Autism Awareness for Teens

-Our awareness training for teens is designed to help them understand and support their autistic peers.
-Through engaging activities and real-life examples, teens learn about communication differences, and ways to be inclusive and respectful.
-The training encourages empathy, reduces stigma, and empowers teens to be thoughtful allies in their schools and communities.
+Awareness training for teens helps them understand and support autistic peers.
+Through engaging activities and real-life examples, they learn about communication differences and how to be inclusive and respectful.
+The training fosters empathy, reduces stigma, and empowers teens to be thoughtful allies in their schools and communities.

 • Autism training for park rangers